20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 2. Lightlike: $g_{\mu\nu} v^\mu v^\nu = 0$
 3. Spacelike: $g_{\mu\nu} v^\mu v^\nu > 0$

 Note that there are alternate definitions[^altdef].
-Geodesics cannot change their type, so a timelike geodesic is timelike everywhere
+Geodesics cannot change their type, so a timelike geodesic is timelike everywhere along the curve it traces out

 [^altdef]:
     Its also common to use the following definitions for timelike and spacelike geodesics in terms of the spacetime interval